prettier/prettier/docs/options.md

 title: Options
 ---

-Prettier ships with a handful of customizable format options, usable in both the CLI and API.
+Prettier ships with a handful of format options.

+**To learn more about Prettier’s stance on options – see the [Option Philosophy](option-philosophy.md).**

+If you change any options, it’s recommended to do it via a [configuration file](configuration.md).
+This way the Prettier CLI, [editor integrations](editors.md) and other tooling knows what options you use.

 ## Print Width